 The accompanying unaudited condensed consolidated financial statements and related disclosures have been prepared in accordance with accounting principles generally accepted in the United States applicable to interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In the opinion of management, all adjustments considered necessary for a fair presentation of Koppers Holdings Inc.'s and its subsidiaries' ("Koppers", "Koppers Holdings" or the "Company") financial position and interim results as of and for the periods presented have been included.
 All such adjustments are of a normal recurring nature unless disclosed otherwise.
+The Company has evaluated all subsequent events through August 6, 2009, the date the financial statements were issued.
 Because the Company's business is seasonal, results for interim periods are not necessarily indicative of those that may be expected for a full year.
 The Condensed Consolidated Balance Sheet for December 31, 2008 has been summarized from the audited balance sheet contained in the Annual Report on Form 10-K for the year ended December 31, 2008.
+Certain amounts in the prior year's condensed consolidated financial statements have been reclassified to conform to the current year presentation.